longcheng11/rdf_encoding/README.md

 rdf_encoding
 ============

-test code for Large-scale RDF data encoding using X10
+basic test code for Large-scale RDF data encoding using X10

 1, To improve the system I/O over disk, a small library based on zlib has been built and integrated in the x10 code